-Partnering to protect our employees, our planet and the community hours of EHSS training of energy procured from green energy sources of total hazardous and non-hazardous waste recycled
+Partnering to protect our employees, our planet and the community training of total hazardous and non-hazardous waste recycled

 The requirement to protect our employees, our communities and the natural environment shapes our operations.
 Workplace safety is a top priority in the Company which is governed by a robust safety management system.
 We pursue measures to conserve natural resources and carefully manage waste to protect the planet and create a sustainable environment for future generations.
+69,280 equivalent CO2 savings from energy conservation equivalent CO2 savings from green power